-REAP is an apprenticeship experience designed for highly motivated, first-year students in the Honors Program.
+REAP is an apprenticeship experience open to academically high-performing and highly motivated first-year students.
 The REAP experience will provide a fast-track for talented students, enabling them to explore topics of interest, prepare for advanced work in their field, and develop a close academic and professional relationship with a faculty member.

 REAP students spend 10 weeks during the summer working with a faculty mentor.
 They explore topics of interest, develop a foundation of knowledge in their field of study, and learn more about the approaches, theories, methodologies, and techniques employed by faculty in their own work.
 See the REAP Application Guidelines for a list of possible project activities.

-Students accepted into the REAP program are awarded a $3,500 fellowship for 10 weeks of full-time summer work, and up to $600 for expenses associated with the project.
+Students accepted into the REAP program are awarded a $3,500 stipend, and up to $600 for expenses associated with the project.

-Applications must be submitted to the Hamel Center office (Hood House 209) no later than 4:30 p.m. on the deadline date above.
+Applications must be submitted to the Hamel Center office no later than 4:30 p.m. on the deadline date above.

-Note: Students planning to apply for REAP must meet with the Hamel Center director, Paul Tsang (firstname.lastname@example.org), before preparing their application―no later than March 1, 2013.
+*Note: Students planning to apply for REAP must meet with the Hamel Center director, Dr. Paul Tsang (email@example.com), before preparing their application―no later than February 25, 2022.
+Before meeting with Dr. Tsang, students must have a firm commitment from 1) a faculty nominator and 2) a faculty research mentor (which in some cases might be the same person -- see Application Guidelines).
 Applications submitted by students who have not met with Dr. Tsang will not be accepted.